Nexosis/nexosis.github.io/_tutorials/websiteTrafficForecasting.md

 Let's take a quick look at the logic needed to import this CSV by reviewing excerpts of the code in `Invoke-NexosisUploadAnalyticsCsv.ps1` script.

-### Steps To Convert and Upload Google Analytics File
+### Steps to Convert and Upload Google Analytics File

 1. Parse date range from the comments in the top of the file
 2. Combine the Start Date from the header with the Hours Index to calculate hourly timestamp